pytroll/fcidecomp/documentation/solution-design/packaging_and_deployment.rst

 Three Conda packages are released: one for Linux and two for Windows (32-bit and 64-bit).

 GitLab CI/CD pipelines to compile, build, test and upload the Conda packages to EUMETSAT Anaconda repository are implemented.
-Two GitLab runners are deployed to run the pipelines: one with a Docker executor on Linux and the other with a Shell executor on Windows 64-bit, which is used to build both 64- and 32-bit packages
+Two GitLab runners, i.e. applications dedicated to running jobs of a GitLab CI/CD pipeline, are deployed to run the pipelines: one with a Docker executor on Linux and the other with a Shell executor on Windows 64-bit, which is used to build both 64- and 32-bit packages.

 See :ref:`a_runners` for details on the deployed GitLab runners.